 A. Yes.
-As currently interpreted, the abstention goes with the majority of those in attendance, giving three concurring votes.
+As currently interpreted, the abstention counts with the majority of those present and voting, giving three concurring votes.
 You may want to consult with local counsel on this question.

-Some controlling statutes and regulations for this chapter: KRS 160.270; 61.805, 61.850
+Some controlling statutes and regulations for this chapter: KRS 160.270; 61.805, 61.850 student discipline and special education